 Adolescents, by and large, don’t get a balanced message from the social arbiters of value around them, such as their schools.
 So, to use Yeats’s word, they might vacillate between compression and explosion — and that is not good, either for them or for their communities.
 The less the feeling of aliveness and belonging they have towards their school, the more extreme this vacillation is likely to be.
 Schools are not just the victims of social forces that lead some of their students to ‘act out’ or become ‘disaffected’.
 The rigidity and lopsidedness of school values and practices makes a bigger contribution to the difficult behaviour teachers have to deal with than they realise.

 So the remedy involves more than talking up team sports and providing opportunities to ‘let off steam’ now and again.
 For those who are not going to be ‘winners’ at the examination game, or who are not naturally studious, a rigid obsession with cognitive achievement — with test scores and university entrance — denies the chance to explore and develop passions and interests which will channel their aspirations and ideals for a lifetime to come.
 When schools (and parents) become more elastic and inclusive about the activities they honour and respect, we will all be the beneficiaries.
-We need to understand more deeply why it is that adolescents behave in odd and perverse ways, and to recognise that they need clear channels through which to honour and express their exuberance, their need for love, and their capacity to care.Make a donation
+We need to understand more deeply why it is that adolescents behave in odd and perverse ways, and to recognise that they need clear channels through which to honour and express their exuberance, their need for love, and their capacity to care.Support Aeon: make a one-off donation